gitter-badger/newkozlukov.github.io/_posts/2018-02-04-object-model.md

 entities*.
 Here objects are mysterious *entities* that *act* with their functions on their *states*.
 They can share behaviour with the use of *inheritance*.
-I'm not mentioning the principles like polymorphism here as they aren't really specific to this model.
+I'm not mentioning the principles like polymorphism here as they aren't really specific to nor distinguishing for this model.

 I don't imply that local interactions is a bad idea: actually it's a great idea, but you must take care of... convergence of some sort.